Contact: Brandon Nuttall

 Additional details for each well are available in electronic form.
 Subsets of the data may be specified.
 Well data may be selected based on counties, Carter coordinates, quadrangle, latitude and longitude bounded areas, depth of penetration, available records, and other parameters.
 For example, a database of the wells in Leslie and Perry Counties that penetrate the Devonian shale or deeper zones and have lithodensity logs may be created.
 Data are distributed by electronic mail.
 For larger databases, the information can be written to CD-ROM or posted to an anonymous ftp site for downloading.

 The Kentucky Geological Survey has implemented an online oil and gas well-data search facility.
-Data may be accessed using a selection of predefined queries or through an interactive Internet map server.
-Scanned images of oil and gas well records, including electric and geophysical logs, are available for viewing, printing, or downloading.
+Data may be accessed using a selection of predefined queries or through an interactive map service.
+Scanned images of oil and gas well records, electric and geophysical logs (images and LAS files), production data, and stratigraphic tops are available for viewing, printing, or downloading.
 More information on these services is available on the KGS Web site.
 For first-time users, tutorial and help files are available online.
-The free DjVu browser plug-in is required to view the online records, and the online documentation files include instructions on downloading and installing DjVu.
+The free DjVu browser plug-in is required to view the online records and the online documentation files include instructions on downloading and installing DjVu.

 In addition to the interactive query and map server applications, the Kentucky Geological Survey has implemented the following services: